Q1009/P2---Books-Scraper/README.md

 - Start by cloning the GitHub repository by typing the following:
 `git clone https://github.com/Q1009/P2---Books-Scraper.git`
+- Go in the downloaded directory by typing the following:
+`cd P2---Books-Scraper`
 - Create your virtual environment by typing the following:
 `python3 -m venv env`